-The majority ownership of the Company is held by Flagship, in which it holds shares representing approximately 54% of the Company's outstanding voting stock as of March 31, 2022.
-Flagship historically provided management services (accounting, human resources, information technology, legal and consultation) to the Company.
-Flagship is also reimbursed for certain expenses, including insurance and benefits, partner and related fees, and software licenses incurred on the Company's behalf.
-During the three months ended March 31, 2022 and 2021, the Company incurred \$0.4 million and \$0.2 million, respectively, primarily for the management services fees and other reimbursable expenses.
+The majority ownership of the Company is held by Flagship, in which it holds shares representing approximately 54% of the Company's outstanding voting stock as of June 30, 2022.
+Flagship historically provided management services to the Company, and we reimburse Flagship for certain expenses, including insurance and benefits, and related fees, and software licenses incurred on the Company's behalf.
+For the three months ended June 30, 2022 and 2021, the Company incurred \$0.4 million and \$0.3 million, respectively, primarily for reimbursable expenses.
+For the six months ended June 30, 2022 and 2021, the Company incurred \$0.8 million and \$0.4 million, respectively, primarily for reimbursable expenses.
 These expenses are recorded as related party expense in the accompanying condensed consolidated statements of operations and comprehensive loss.
-As of March 31, 2022 and December 31, 2021, there was an immaterial amount of outstanding payments due to Flagship.
+As of June 30, 2022 and December 31, 2021, there was an immaterial amount of outstanding payments due to Flagship.

 In September 2020, the Company sublet the entire space of its 325 Vassar Street facility, approximately 19,404 square feet, to LARONDE, Inc. ("LARONDE", formerly known as VL50, Inc.), which is an affiliate of Flagship.
 The sublease term will expire at the end of the Company's lease agreement with the landlord in September 2024.
-The rental rate for the sublease arrangement is equal to the Company's rental obligation per the agreement with BMR-325 Vassar Street LLC, reduced by the sublease income received from Cygnal Therapeutics, Inc. ("Cygnal"), approximating \$1.3 million per year.
+The rental rate for the sublease arrangement is equal to the Company's rental obligation per the agreement with BMR-325 Vassar

+Street LLC, reduced by the sublease income received from Cygnal Therapeutics, Inc. ("Cygnal"), approximating \$1.3 million per year.
 The sublessee is obligated to pay all real estate taxes and costs related to the subleased premises, including cost of operations, maintenance, repair, replacement and property management.
-Under the sublease agreement, the Company received rental income, which was recorded as a reduction of rental expenses, of \$0.8 million and \$0.5 million during the three months ended March 31, 2022 and 2021, respectively.
+Under the sublease agreement, the Company received rental income, which was recorded as a reduction of rental expenses, of \$0.6 million and \$1.0 million during the six months ended June 30, 2022 and 2021, respectively.
 Such rental income was reflected as a reduction of related party expense in the accompanying condensed consolidated statements of operations and comprehensive loss.
-There was no outstanding receivable due from LARONDE as of March 31, 2022 and December 31, 2021.
+There was no outstanding receivable due from LARONDE as of June 30, 2022 and December 31, 2021.

 In September 2019, the Company sublet approximately 1,445 square feet of its 325 Vassar Street facility to Cygnal, which is an affiliate of Flagship, for two years.
 The lease term can continue on a month-to-month basis until advanced notice is provided to the Company.
 Upon the lease term ended in September 2021, Cygnal elected to continue leasing the space until December 2022.
 The rental rate for the sublease arrangement is equal to the Company's rental obligation per the agreement with BMR-325 Vassar Street LLC, approximating \$0.1 million per year.
 The sublessee is obligated to pay all real estate taxes and costs related to the subleased premises, including cost of operations, maintenance, repair, replacement and property management.
-Under the sublease agreement, the Company received rental income of less than \$0.1 million during both of the three-month periods ended March 31, 2022 and 2021, which was recorded as a reduction of related party expense in the accompanying condensed consolidated statements of operations and comprehensive loss.
-There was no outstanding receivable due from Cygnal as of March 31, 2022 and December 31, 2021.
+Under the sublease agreement, the Company received rental income of less than \$0.1 million during both of the three-month periods ended June 30, 2022 and 2021, which was recorded as a reduction of rental expenses.
+Such rental income was reflected as a reduction of related party expense in the accompanying condensed consolidated statements of operations and comprehensive loss.
+There was no outstanding receivable due from Cygnal as of June 30, 2022 and December 31, 2021.